balatect/domain/index.md

-## Welcome to GitHub Pages

-#SUBDOMAIN TAKEOVER BY BALA
+# SUBDOMAIN TAKEOVER BY BALA